 No one will suffer.
 No one will lose by it.
 Even the richest man can consume only a limited share of the world's goods for himself and his family's use.
 That share he may have for the taking, he and everyone else.
 That he cannot have these without conceding the equal right of others to them is the point on which the success of such a system rests.
-It is the basic principle of the, Golden Rule of every great philosophy and religion; put into practice in such a way that in order to benefit by it, a man must comply with it.
+It is the basic principle of the, Golden Rule of every great philosophy and religion; are hunting and begging for a chance to sell their labor to the money changers who control the industries of the land.